How High Are Maternal Death Rates in Washington State?

 Many factors — such as individual health, poor access to healthcare, inability of doctors to recognize an emergency and obstacles in delivering efficient care — likely combine to create a perfect storm.

-One major factor is chronic disease.
-Women who have high blood pressure, diabetes or another pre-existing condition are at higher risk for complications during pregnancy and for needing a C-section.
-C-sections are generally riskier than vaginal delivery, despite at times being medically necessary.
+Chronic disease can be a major factor.
+Women with high blood pressure, diabetes or another pre-existing condition are at higher risk for complications during pregnancy and needing a C-section.
+C-sections are generally riskier than vaginal delivery despite at times being medically necessary.

-Mothers who are older than 35 or who are obese may be at greater risk for complications.
+Mothers older than 35 or who are obese may be at greater risk for complications.
 Barriers accessing care and unplanned pregnancy can also contribute.

-However, just because a mom has several risk factors doesn’t necessarily mean she’s automatically in greater danger.
-Women who seem perfectly healthy can still have last-minute complications that threaten their lives, things like preeclampsia, blood clots, sepsis or hemorrhage, says Carol Salerno, M.D., medical director of Childbirth Services at UW Medical Center - Northwest.
+But even women without known risk factors can experience life-threatening complications like preeclampsia, blood clots, sepsis or hemorrhage, says Dr. Carol Salerno, medical director of the Childbirth Center at UW Medical Center – Northwest.